danielelozzi/SPEED/README.md

     ![GUI - Setup](images/gui1.png)

     * **Step 2.5**: After selecting the "Un-enriched Data Folder", the **"Event Selection"** box will automatically populate with all events found in `events.csv`.
 Uncheck any events you wish to exclude from the analysis.
+You can also modify the selected events, clicking on the **"Modify Selection"** button.

     ![GUI - Event Selection](images/gui_events.png)